OXI-Instruments/OXI-Desktop/documentation/protocol.md

   (assuming that the user agreed)
   5. Oxi One: Reboots into update mode
   6. Oxi One: Sends update-ready message
-  7. Application: Sends Nth chunk of the firmware data
+  7. Application: Sends N-th chunk of the firmware data
   8. Oxi One: Replies with ACK
   (go to 7. until all chunks are sent and acknowledged)
   9. Oxi One: reboot into normal mode